Turning Green Waste into Black Gold: A Step-by-Step Guide to Setting Up Your Home Compost

 After a few months of decomposition, your compost will transform into a dark, crumbly material with an earthy smell.
 This is your black gold that will feed your garden!
 Remove any larger, undecomposed materials and then spread the compost around your plants as a natural fertilizer and soil conditioner.

-Setting up a home compost is a rewarding journey that not only reduces waste but also enriches your soil, nourishes your plants, and promotes sustainability.
-We hope you have fun creating your own "black gold" at home! and benefits the environment.
+Setting up a home compost is a rewarding journey that not only reduces waste but also enriches your soil, nourishes your plants, and supports sustainability.
+By following this guide on how to turn green waste into compost at home, you’ll create a natural resource that benefits both your garden and the environment.